AJWilliams744/Eos-Blender-Plugin/README.md

 	If additional blendshape file is needed select that too Click "Create New Model"

+### Changing skin material
+	Go to material properties
+	Click the ball next to the material name
+	Select either "ImageColourMat" or "VertexColourMat"

+### Assign Image to Image Material
+	Go to the shading tab
+	Move boxes so they are inline / not overlapping Select the image texture node
+	Select open image and choose correct image from files

 ### Deleting Eye Vertices
 	Select the folder to store the .txt files of vertices Choose a file name, it will give a name if left blank